lana-learn-coding/go-once-benchmark/README.md

 - Using `sync.RWMutex`
 - Using `chan`

-Except for `sync.Once`, all other methods have a `Precheck` variant that checks whether the task is done before actually locking.
+All methods have a `Precheck` variant that checks whether the task is done before actually locking.

 We benchmark those methods in two scenarios: